-In the four drawings of ONECITY on view, Insley pulls diagrammatic language from his school years studying formal architecture, while incorporating the mythological visions seen in the abstract /buildings/ outside of the city center.
+In the four drawings of ONECITY on view, Insley pulls diagrammatic language from formal architecture, while incorporating the mythological visions seen in the abstract /buildings/ outside of the city center.
 The slash marks between the word /building/, indicates the work as an abstract building.
 In addition, each drawing is titled with two years denoted between a slash, the first date is the initial discovery and inception of the idea, and the second date is the completion of the drawing; in rare cases, some ink drawings would take him over 15 years to complete.

-In the twelve drawings on view of the abstract /buildings/, Insley laid groundwork for his architectural explorations of ONECITY.
+In the fourteen drawings of the abstract /buildings/, Insley laid groundwork for his architectural explorations of ONECITY.
 Many of the drawings carry titles to present the complex formal vocabulary Insley defined for their categorization, such as Channel Space, Volume Space, and Passage Space.
 Channel Space, for example, grows through pyramid-forming stages from the center of the square base with inclined sides marking a grid in two- and three-dimensional spaces.
 Insley defines Channel Space as a “flat diagram extended to depth, wandering in the passage flow in hexagonal wave toward space unknown.”

 In Insley’s diaries, he writes that the /buildings/ exist buried in the wilderness far outside the metropolis of ONECITY, and have no practical function of any kind. “[The /buildings/] only reason for existence is to contain spatial situations sympathetic to the religious beliefs of the civilization of ONECITY.
 This focuses on a worship of the horizon line and of a passing through a space in that line between the earth and sky and of then embarking on travel into and return from the future with future information.”